AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-09-0.md

 - Opening the Review panel or applying a project filter takes some time to load the task list.
 (GUIDES-48893)

+## Reports

+- Generating the Broken links report for a map with a large number of topics causes the report interface to remain stuck at the **Fetching details for broken links** message indefinitely, making the browser unresponsive and eventually causing it to crash.
+(GUIDES-37845)

 ## Learning content

 - When a new learning topic is created using a HTML or learning template with a custom header, the topic title doesn’t appear in the custom header.
 (GUIDES-52343)